HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 Following a public hearing on February 28, 2002 and April 18, 2002, the Canadian Nuclear Safety Commission (CNSC) on May 16, 2002, announced its decision to issue a Uranium Mine Site Preparation Licence to COGEMA Resources Inc. (CRI) of Saskatoon, Saskatchewan for the Midwest Project.

-> Download Record of Proceedings, including the Reasons for Decision, May 16, 2002 external link (PDF)
+> Download Record of Proceedings, including the Reasons for Decision, May 16, 2002 (PDF)

 AECB orders cease work at McClean Lake Tailings Management Facility